Ambulatory Detox FAQ

 Where is the GenPsych NJ Ambulatory Detox Program located?

-Currently, all Ambulatory Detox intakes are being cared for at our Bridgewater location:
+Currently, all Ambulatory Detox intakes are being cared for at our Bridgewater and Brick locations.

 What are the hours of NJ’s Premier Outpatient Detox?